Universal design, participation and democracy

 Universal design means that society, goods and services are designed and function regardless of everyone's different needs and circumstances.
 In this project, we seek to promote an inclusive, socially sustainable society based on human diversity and which contributes to sustainable development.

 To achieve sustainable development, the UN’s member states have adopted Agenda 2030 with 17 goals and 169 targets.
 The agenda’s goals promote social, economic and ecological sustainability in a world where no one is excluded.
-A disability perspective and the need to improve accessibility and living conditions for people with disabilities are explicitly expressed in many goals and targets.
+Disability and people with disabilities are explicitly referred to in several goals and targets.

 - Target 10.2 Democracy presupposes participation, and participation requires universal design